Information about School Board Trustees

 - Covering the City of Kawartha Lakes, the District of Muskoka, and the County of Haliburton

-- Peterborough-Victoria, Northumberland & Clarington Catholic District School Board (English Catholic)
+- Peterborough Victoria, Northumberland & Clarington Catholic District School Board (English Catholic)

 - Covering the City of Kawartha Lakes, City and County of Peterborough, County of Northumberland, and the Municipality of Clarington

-- Conseil Scolaire Viamonde (French Public)
+- Conseil scolaire Viamonde (French Public)

 - Sector 1 includes Kawartha Lakes, Haliburton, Northumberland, Peterborough, Durham and Quinte West

-- Conseil Scolaire catholique MonAvenir (French Catholic)
+- Conseil scolaire catholique MonAvenir (French Catholic)

 - Region 11 includes Kawartha Lakes, Durham, Northumberland, Peterborough, and Quinte West

-Is French Immersion the same as a French Language School Board?
-No, French Language School Boards are completely separate from English Language School Boards with schools offering 'French Immersion' programs.
-A French Language Board offers all courses and all school programming in the French Language.
-In Kawartha Lakes, many students attending a French-Public School would attend a school in Pickering, and French-Catholic students would attend a school in Peterborough. |
+| Is French Immersion the same as a French Language School Board?
+No, French Language School Boards are completely separate from English School Boards with schools offering 'French Immersion' programs.
+A French Language Board offers all courses, school programming, and parental communication in French.
+In Kawartha Lakes, many students attending a French-Public School go to a school in Pickering, and French-Catholic students go to a school in Peterborough. |

 School Board Trustee Elections